typedb/typedb/docs/pages/docs/05-distributed-analytics/compute-cluster.md

 The [connected components algorithm](https://en.wikipedia.org/wiki/Connected_component_(graph_theory)) can be used to find clusters of instances that are connected.
-The algorithm finds all instances (relationships, resources and entities) that are connected via relationships in the knowledge graph and gives each cluster a unique label.
+The algorithm finds all instances (relationships/resources/entities) that are connected via relationships in the knowledge graph and gives each cluster a unique label.
 In the knowledge graph below you can see three connected components that correspond to people who are related through marriage.